A Secular Proof of God-given Rights

 Here is an unprecedented basis for human rights: a simple, powerful perspective that has been hiding in plain sight: a basis that both the secularist and the religionist can accept.
 The believer will recognize immediately that this new basis does not directly depend on God but instead upon his creation.
 The secularist has already committed himself to science as the only trustworthy basis for political principles.
 So both sides are at last on equal ground where the secularist and the religionist have a clear path to equal rights.

 Happily, this secular basis also points to the highest natural right of man, the protection of which demands that all citizens be treated equally and with the greatest possible freedom.
 This is a breakthrough for Constitutional liberty, religious freedom, and an antidote for socialism.
-All forms of government that try to use the force of law to advance human progress fail to protect freedom of choice.
-That’s inherent in the paradigm of such governments.
+All forms of government that try to use the force of law to advance human progress violate freedom of choice because laws restrict and/or direct behavior.

 Is This a Step Down?